This post may contain affiliate links. Please see disclosure form more information.

 Instructions

-• Spray a 24-cup mini muffin tin with cooking spray
+• Spray a 24-cup mini muffin tin with non stick spray

 • Add a square of cookie dough to each muffin cup, and bake for 12 minutes or until outside is light golden brown

 • Remove from oven, allow to cool slightly, and gently make an indentation in each cookie with handle of wooden spoon.
-Set aside
+Remove to a wire rack or tray while still warm to cool completely

 • Meanwhile, add the softened cream cheese and vanilla extract to a large mixing bowl, and beat with hand mixer until creamy